tzPyAl/ZAVRSNI-pyplants/README.md

 - when we confirm the city, we extract lon/lat for weather data
 - pot now has tabs: basic info, weather and pollution, which consumes fetched weather data
 - CRUD
+- you can connect plant to pot. idea is to know which plant is in the pot, so you can use plant's meta to create alarms and notifications.
+- to connect plant, you can use scrapped db, which will automaticlly fill the meta, or manually enter the plant.
+- it's possible to edit plant, but no need for delete.

 ### Plants ✅